Essential open book foliation and fractional Dehn twist coefficient: Topology of open book manifolds

 \begin{claim} let $v$ be a $0$-cell of the cellular decomposition of $F$. \begin{enumerate} \item If $v$ is a fake elliptic point of $\mF'$, then $\Val(v)=6$. \item If $v$ is not a fake elliptic point of $\mF'$, then $\Hyp(v) \leq \Val(v)$. \end{enumerate} \end{claim}

 \begin{proof}[Proof of claim~\ref{claim:fake}] (1) If $v$ is a fake elliptic point then $v$ sits on some cc-pants $P$ in the region decomposition.
 In $\mF'$, $P$ decomposes into three bc-annuli (Figure~\ref{fig:modify-cc}).
-After converting bc-annuli to be-tiles, at $v$ three b-arc $1$-cells and three e-edge $1$-cells meet, see Figure~\ref{fig:cc-be}.
+After replacing the bc-annuli with be-tiles, at $v$ three b-arc $1$-cells and three e-edge $1$-cells meet, see Figure~\ref{fig:cc-be}.
+Thus $\Val(v)=6$.